notkarol/derplearning/doc/raceday.md

 # Recording

 You will need a Dualshock 4 controller unpaired from your car.
-Run the following command.
-Then press the PS and Share buttons together until you get a double white flash.
-The program will take a few seconds to sync.
-Once it is ready, you can control the car.
+Run the following command in a terminal logged into the car's ubuntu user account:

 ```bash
 python3 drive.py --hw config/hw_hfov100.yaml
 ```

+Then press the PS and Share buttons together until you get a double white blink, The blinks should look like this:
+----.-.
+If the controller starts flashing evenly then the sync attemp failed controller side.
+Once the device stops flashing you can try to sink by pushing the PS and Share buttons again.
+Even flashing looks like this:
+--..--..
+The program will take a few seconds to sync.
+Once it is ready the blinking will stop, you can now control the car.

 ## Dualshock 4 Controls